 Best Things to Do in La Fortuna, Costa Rica

 La Fortuna is best for nature lovers, adventurers, couples, solo travelers and families.
 Here is our list of the best things to do in La Fortuna including day trips from La Fortuna.
+Get our La Fortuna tours discount to save money on your guided tour!

 Canyoning (Waterfall Rapelling)

-Jump down 200 foot waterfalls and tall cliffs deep into the rain forest on a adventure canyoning in La Fortuna.
+Jump down 200 foot waterfalls and tall cliffs deep into the rain forest on a tour of canyoning in La Fortuna.
 Canyoning, or waterfall rappelling may seem a bit intimidating, but once you start your journey down surrounded by the sights and smells of a lush rain forest, you’ll leave all your fears behind.

 This is an adventure for those who don’t mind getting down and dirty, as you’ll end up leaving a lot more wet than when you started.
 But it’s all worth it, as you experience the rain forest in a unique and exciting way.

 You can see more pictures and watch a video of our Canyoning Arenal adventure.
+Request to book the canyoning tour with our discount in the link!

 Rio Celeste Waterfall Hike